 Sometimes, watching the wind whip the limbs around our century-old Norway maple, the thought did occur to me that someday this tree is going to kill me as I lay in bed.
-That didn’t happen, but the latest windstorm did take down most of the tree.
+That didn’t happen, but the latest windstorm did take down half of the tree.

 In search of the iconic malt drink that shaped my childhood taste buds in Wisconsin, I was surprised where my quest led me in Toronto’s multicultural abundance.